TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

    x = MyClass()

-creates a new *instance* of the class and assigns this object to the local variable ``x``.
+creates a new *instance* of the kundi and assigns this object to the local variable ``x``.

-The instantiation operation ("calling" a class object) creates an empty object.
+The instantiation operation ("calling" a kundi object) creates an empty object.
 Many classes like to create objects with instances customized to a specific initial state.
-Therefore a class may define a special method named :meth:`__init__`, like this::
+Therefore a kundi may define a special method named :meth:`__init__`, like this::

    def __init__(self):
        self.data = []

-When a class defines an :meth:`__init__` method, class instantiation automatically invokes :meth:`__init__` for the newly-created class instance.
+When a kundi defines an :meth:`__init__` method, kundi instantiation automatically invokes :meth:`__init__` for the newly-created kundi instance.
 So in this example, a new, initialized instance can be obtained by::

    x = MyClass()

 Of course, the :meth:`__init__` method may have arguments for greater flexibility.
-In that case, arguments given to the class instantiation operator are passed on to :meth:`__init__`.
+In that case, arguments given to the kundi instantiation operator are passed on to :meth:`__init__`.
 For example, ::

-   >>> class Complex:
+   >>> kundi Complex:
    ...     def __init__(self, realpart, imagpart):
    ...         self.r = realpart
    ...         self.i = imagpart